antmcgrann/whatsthewave/README.md

 6. In the server terminal enter npm install (install all the necessary dependencies)

-7. In the server terminal enter npm start (should similary to the lines below)
+7. In the server terminal enter npm start (terminal should display similary to the lines below)

                 server@1.0.0 start C:\<your path>\server